Felo Ramírez: Death

 Ramirez was hospitalized after a fall in April 2017.
 He died on August 21, 2017, at the age of 94.

 Awards and honors

 In 2001, Ramirez received the Ford C. Frick Award from the National Baseball Hall of Fame.
 His speech, delivered entirely in his native Spanish, was translated by Jaime Jarrin.
 In 2003, he was inducted into the Caribbean Baseball Hall of Fame.
-In 2007 the music of billo's caracas boys of magallanes y susana is they appeared Luis Enrique Arias y Carlos González (periodista deportivo).

 In 2012, Ramirez received a recognition in Valencia, Venezuela.
-The Magallanes organization honored his career of more than 60 years as a sports play by play announcer.
+The Navegantes del Magallanes organization honored his career of more than 60 years as a sports play by play announcer by inducting him into their team Hall of Fame.